Skip to main content

 The BSW degree will prepare students to work with diverse populations in Micro, Mezzo, and Macro client system settings.
 The social work profession has over 15 different fields in social work.
 Individuals with a BSW degree may work in the following areas of practice in the social work profession (depending on the agency and state requirements): Community, Administrative, Political, Child and Family, Hospital, Forensic, Geriatric, Mental Health/Substance Abuse, Hospice/Oncology, School, Military, etc.

-Note: Charter Oak State College's Bachelor of Social Work (BSW) program is seeking accreditation by the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
+Note: Charter Oak State College's Bachelor of Social Work (BSW) program is currently in Pre-Candidacy for Accreditation by the Council on Social Work Education’s Board of Accreditation the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CSWE’s Commission on Accreditation is responsible for developing standards that define competent preparation for professional social workers and ensuring that social work programs meet these standards.

 Major Requirements